 Cervical intraepithelial neoplasia - dysplasia; CIN - dysplasia; Precancerous changes of the cervix - dysplasia; Cervical cancer - dysplasia; Squamous intraepithelial lesion - dysplasia; LSIL - dysplasia; HSIL - dysplasia; Low-grade dysplasia; High-grade dysplasia; Carcinoma in situ - dysplasia; CIS - dysplasia; ASCUS - dysplasia; Atypical glandular cells - dysplasia; AGUS - dysplasia; Atypical squamous cells - dysplasia; Pap smear - dysplasia; HPV - dysplasia; Human papilloma virus - dysplasia; Cervix - dysplasia; Colposcopy - dysplasia

 Cervical dysplasia can develop at any age.
-However, follow-up and treatment will depend on your age.
+However, treatment and follow-up will depend on your age.
 Cervical dysplasia is most commonly caused by the human papillomavirus (HPV).
 HPV is a common virus that is spread through sexual contact.
 There are many types of HPV.
 Some types lead to cervical dysplasia or cancer.
 Other types of HPV can cause genital warts.

 The following may increase your risk for cervical dysplasia: